-According to the Mississippi Workers’ Compensation Commission (WCC), any employer with five or more employees must carry insurance coverage.
-The only workers automatically exempt from this mandatory coverage requirement are:
+According to the Mississippi Workers’ Compensation Commission (WCC), any employer with at least five employees employees must carry insurance coverage.
+The only workers automatically exempted from this mandatory coverage requirement are:

 - Domestic employees